chooban/botsky/README.md

 Includes auth management & auto-refresh and support for rate-limiting.

-**Note:** This library is under active development, not all features are complete yet.
+**Note:** This library is under active development, most features are still work in progress.

-Feel free to open issues to discuss requests regarding the design.
+Feel free to open issues to discuss requests regarding the design and features.

 ## Why yet another Bluesky API tool/client/bot?

-**tldr:** Support for Bluesky automation/bots in Go is not that great yet - existing libraries are either purely CLI or support only a small portion of the API and features available.
-And also, I wanted to do it.
+**tldr:** Support for Bluesky automation/bots in Go is not that great yet imo - existing libraries are either purely CLI or support only a small portion of the API and features available.
+Also, I wanted to do it :)

 While there are a bunch of tools and clients out there, my impression when starting this was that the Go ecosystem in particular was quite lacking in terms of tooling and support.
 I was particularly looking for some sort of Go SDK that allows writing bots or other automated apps, interacting with Bluesky, PDSs, etc. The official Go SDK for atproto, [indigo](https://github.com/bluesky-social/indigo), does not itself provide an API client (it contains an xrpc client, lexicons, and more tho).